CCBR/LOGAN/README.md

 `--svcallers`- - Comma separated argument for selecting only specified SV vallers.
 Adding flag allows only certain callers to run.
 Example: `--svcallers gridss`

+`--ffpe`- - Adds additional filtering for FFPE by detecting strand orientation bias using SOBDetector.

+`--exome`- - Limits calling to intervals provided in target bed to reduce time and to account for exome sequencing specific parameters.

 ## Running LOGAN
 Example of Tumor_Normal calling mode
 ```bash